jerosanchez/BusMADCore/Doc/NearestStopsFeature.md

 		...
     ]

-where first item in `coordinates` is the longitude, and second is the latitude.
 ```

+Warning: the first item in `coordinates` is the longitude, and the second is the latitude.

 On session expired: